altanai/kamailioexamples/RTPEngine_media_proxy/README.md

+  -v, --version                                               Print build time and exit --config-file=FILE                                          Load config from this file --config-section=STRING                                     Config file section to use --codecs                                                    Print a list of supported codecs and exit

+Logs realted

-  -v, --version                                               Print build time and exit --config-file=FILE                                          Load config from this file --config-section=STRING                                     Config file section to use --log-facility=daemon|local0|...|local7                     Syslog facility to use for logging -L, --log-level=INT                                         Mask log priorities above this level -E, --log-stderr                                            Log on stderr instead of syslog
+  --log-facility=daemon|local0|...|local7                     Syslog facility to use for logging -L, --log-level=INT                                         Mask log priorities above this level -E, --log-stderr                                            Log on stderr instead of syslog